Science Festival 2025

 Collaborate to Innovate Expo (2023)

-About Science Festival
+About the Science Festival

 Since 2015, the University of Melbourne has celebrated National Science Week with an annual, week-long Science Festival, showcasing the latest in STEM research across our faculties, schools, institutes and centres through free public events.